YousifAbozid/curriculums/README.md

-# curriculums
+# Curriculums

-This repo for saving the learning resources that I've studied in ALX SE Program
+This repo for saving the learning resources that I've studied in ALX SE Program.

-.DS_Store